ministryofjustice/opg-docker-1604/README.md

 How to run application as specific user?
 Shall I use `su foo -c "ls"`?

-It's recommended to use setuser. i.e. `exec /sbin/setuser memcache /usr/bin/memcached`
+It's recommended to use gosu.
+i.e. `gosu memcache /usr/bin/memcached`

 prerequisites